-One WS insurer no longer offers WS LTCI to non-household relatives.
-Reduced availability for such relatives does not have much impact on sales, because only about one percent of WS sales are to non-household relatives buy WS LTCI.
+One insurer no longer offers WS LTCI to non-household relatives.
+Reduced availability for such relatives does not have much impact on sales, because only about one percent of WS sales are to non-household relatives.
 However, it undermines the suggestion that WS LTCI programs might reduce the negative impact of employees being caregivers.

-Some employee benefit brokers are reluctant to embrace LTCI because of declinations, the enrollment effort, certification requirements, their personal lack of expertise, etc. Increased WS sales are likely to depend upon LTCI specialists forming relationships with employee benefit brokers.
+Some employee benefit brokers are reluctant to embrace LTCI because of declinations, the effort of enrollment, certification requirements, their personal lack of expertise, etc. WS sales gain from LTCI specialists forming relationships with employee benefit brokers.

-Voluntary worksite LTCI sales lack the tax advantages of employer-paid coverage.
-Therefore, voluntary programs for young and less-affluent groups may gravitate toward combo products as they include life insurance that is viewed as a more immediate potential need by young employees with families.
+Voluntary WS LTCI sales lack the tax advantages of employer-paid coverage.
+Therefore, voluntary programs for young and less-affluent groups may gravitate toward products that include life insurance, which is viewed as a more immediate potential need by young employees with families.

 Sales and Market Share

-Table 1 also shows the overall average worksite premium compared to the average worksite premium for the participants who contributed statistical data beyond sales.
-As shown in the table, worksite statistics likely represented the broad worksite market well through 2016.
-However, beginning in 2017, our worksite distributions reflected sales that were not representative of the whole worksite market.
+Table 1 also shows the overall average WS premium compared to the average WS premium for the participants who contributed statistical data beyond sales.
+As shown in the table, until 2017, our WS statistics likely represented the broad WS market well.

-Table 2 shows the above WS sales as a percentage of total LTCI sales.
-For the most part, this percentage has stayed relatively level in the past four years and much higher than prior to 2016.
+Table 2 shows WS sales as a percentage of total LTCI sales.
+For the most part, this percentage has stayed relatively level in the past five years and much higher than prior to 2016.

-As shown in Table 3, three insurers wrote 60 percent or more of their 2019 new premium in the worksite, while the other insurers wrote ten percent or less of their business in that market.
-The percentage of each insurer’s new premium that comes from WS sales did not change dramatically from 2018 to 2019.
+As shown in Table 3, two insurers wrote 60 percent or more of their 2020 new premium in the WS, while the other insurers wrote 15 percent or less of their business in that market.
+The percentage of each insurer’s new premium that comes from WS sales did not change dramatically from 2019 to 2020.

 Average Premium Per Buyer

-Table 4 shows that, in 2019, the NWS average premium per buying unit (a couple comprise a single buying unit) was 41.1 percent higher than the average premium per insured.
-This dropped to 31.5 percent in the worksite, because more buyers in the worksite are single and because spouses are less likely to buy in the WS.
-The average premium per new insured (NB Insured) reflects all participants, but the ratio of buying unit to insured unit is determined solely by the participants who are able to report sales based on marital status.
-The worksite ratio is probably somewhat overstated because the participants who reported premium by marital status for the worksite were not characteristic of the entire market.
+Table 4 shows that, in 2020, the NWS average premium per buying unit (a couple comprise a single buying unit) was 42.8 percent higher than the average premium per insured.
+This dropped to 29.9 percent for WS sales, because more WS buyers are single and because spouses are less likely to buy in the WS.
+The average premium per new insured (NB Insured) reflects all participants, but the average premium per buying unit is determined solely by the participants who report sales based on marital status.
+The WS ratio is probably overstated because participants who reported premium by marital status for the WS are not characteristic of the entire market.

-The balance of the statistical presentations is non-representative of the entire worksite market.
+The balance of the statistical presentations are not representative of the entire WS market as explained above.
 We report the results we have available, though we urge you to be selective in how you use the data.
-Not surprising, Table 5 shows the WS market is much more weighted to the younger ages, even with data that is disproportionately weighted to executive carve-out programs.
-However that data bias seems to have reduced the difference between average age inside and outside the WS market.

 Most WS sales are in the “best” underwriting class (see Table 8) because there generally is only one underwriting class.
-Insurers often do not get enough information in WS to determine whether a “preferred health” discount could be granted and use the additional revenue (from not having a “preferred health” discount) to fund extra cost resulting from health concessions.
+Insurers often do not get enough information in WS to determine whether a “preferred health” discount could be granted and use the additional revenue (from not having a “preferred health” discount) to fund extra cost resulting from gender or health anti-selection.
 Carve-out programs are more likely to offer a “preferred” discount, which means a higher percentage of carve-out policies are issued in the second-best underwriting class.
 The percentage of policies issued in the best underwriting class dropped in the NWS market in 2020 from 44.9 to 43.6 percent.
 However, it was higher than in either 2018 (43.1 percent) or 2017 (40.5 percent).
 Meanwhile the percentage in the WS market increased from 81.7 to 89.4 percent, partly due to a change in market share among insurers.
 The 2020 WS was lower than in either 2018 (93.9 percent) or 2017 (91.9 percent), but in 2017-18, our data included more large group business with significant health concessions.

-As discussed later, the WS market issues much less Shared Care, so the NWS market is still generally buying longer coverage.
+As discussed later, the WS market issues much less Shared Care.

 Maximum Monthly Benefit

-Even with a lot of executive carve-out business, Table 11 shows that the WS market has significantly more coverages that are less than $100/day (and also less than $3000/month).
-Many core programs are sold with a $50/day or $1500/month initial maximum benefit.
+Even with a lot of executive carve-out business, Table 11 shows that the WS market has many core programs sold with a $50/day or $1500/month initial maximum benefit.
 In 2020, both the WS and NWS markets had more business concentrated between $3,000 and $5,999 initial monthly maximums.